 This mental process is the core spiritual practice of many indigenous cultures.
 Shamanism revolves around inner work.
 As mentioned above, this method opens a doorway to a heightened state of awareness.
 Michael Harner (2) calls it “The Shamanic State of Consciousness” (SSC).

-Mr. Harner’s research shows that when in this state, brainwaves are the theta-wave are around 4 to 7Hz.
+Mr. Harner’s research shows that when in this state, brainwaves are theta-wave are around 4 to 7Hz.
 These measurements are significantly different from the default states of consciousness, waking, sleeping, and dreaming.
 And it also different from the measurable brainwave patterns of transcendental consciousness.

 The Shamanic State of Consciousness

 The easiest way is with a rhythm track recorded specifically for the Shamanic Journey.
 Many use drums, rattles, or singing bowls.
-Vibration opens the doorway to SSC, enabling full control over the process in the trance’s depth and duration.
+Vibration opens the doorway to SSC, enabling complete control over the process in the trance’s depth and duration.
 Using sound to journey has advantages over drug-induced altered states.
 This process is magical.
 Shamans are magical athletes of the spirit world, according to Michael Harner.

 There are disadvantages to using drugs (Peyote, Ayahuasca, etc.) to induce the state.
-The potency of the drug controls the depth and length of your session.
+The potency of the compound controls the depth and length of your session.
 The use of psychotropic additives takes away your control.
 Some ancient traditions use a mixture of drugs and sound.
 This approach is only for the experienced spiritual traveler.

 A safer way to journey is using an audio drum track.
-Some also include a talk-track with guided imagery.
+Some also include a talk track with guided imagery.
 A drum track allows you to build a routine of your own.
 Many books also contain these resources.

 Why Rebrand the Shamanic Journey?

 You Rebrand or change the name of something to make it more acceptable.
-And, this makes it more marketable.
+And this makes it more marketable.
 So, rebranding the process is a marketing tactic.
 You can then sell the soundtrack of the learning process.
 You can change your product to fit the market.

 Shamanism is a threat to Western religion’s customer base (3).
 So, Western religious followers could not use this process because it points to Shamanism as the source.
 But if they rebrand or rename the process, they can sell it as guided meditation or creative visualization.
 Now it becomes a process they can use within the scope of their religious paradigm.

 When you use generic terms for the process, you can market it to different buyers.
 It becomes acceptable to those who also believe in Western religion, which is a way to disguise the origin.